Tag Archives: Philz Coffee

 The store — its seventh — takes over the Cafe de la Paz space at 1600 Shattuck at Cedar and is within a few feet of Guerilla Coffee (which serves Blue Bottle), and not a million miles away from the original Peet’s.

-Co-owner Jacob Jaber said Philz was … Continue reading »
+Co-owner Jacob Jaber said Philz was already pulling in the … Continue reading »